Tayya-D/Cloud-Resume-Challenge/README.md

       - Once installed check install with 'aws --version' on your cmd
       - If successful, proceed to configure your cli profile -> 'aws configure --profile <profile-name>' (I chose 'dev' as the <profile-name>) > have on hand your access id key and secret key, set your region and set the output format (I set it to json) > to check its been configured correctly use the command 'aws configure list --profile <profile-name>'
    - Coded aws_lambda_function and aws_iam_role to allow the use of the Lambda service
+   - Create a lambda folder in the infra folder with the file func.py which is going to hold the lambda function code
+   - Copy and paste the lambda function code we created for fetching the number of views for our website, in the func.py file

 11) Create a GitHub repo to manage your CI/CD Back-End + GitHub Actions